Official Competition Rules, Regulations, Details, and Stuff

 - Publicity interviews will be hosted on the competition website as well as on major HPC publications like HPCwire, InsideHPC, and others.

 The Brueckner Award

-Monday, March 15th: Competition begins with “Benchmarks Rise & Shine” where students optimize and turn in results for HPL and HPCG.
+- Monday, April 26-30: Competition begins with “Benchmarks Rise & Shine” where students optimize and turn in results for HPL and HPCG.
 Once they turn in results for the benchmarks, they get the data set(s) for their applications.
 If student teams are having problems with the benchmarks, they can turn in their benchmark results later in the week – up until Friday at 5:00 pm Pacific time.
 Risky move, but allowed.

 - Friday April 30: Student turn in all results and Application Briefs by 5:00 pm Pacific